CityOfNewYork/nyco-patterns/src/utilities/toggle/toggle-overflow.md

-p Adding <code>hidden:overflow animated</code> to the target element will animate the max-height property of the target element.
+Adding <code>hidden:overflow animated</code> to the target element will animate the max-height property of the target element.